By God’s grace we are working on publishing the first Bible Translation into Kaang Chin language

 Since the work began nearly two decades ago, five of the original members have died and others have joined the committee to continue this important work.
 This effort has been a labor of great sacrifice and love for all involved.
 Their first problem was that Kaang Chin was only an oral language.
 A written language was developed using the Roman alphabet, A,B,C…., and it has become widely used during the past two decades.
-During this time they have translated the 27 Books of the New Testament from their English New International Version and their Burmese bible translated by America’s first Missionary Adorniram Judson.
+During this time they have translated the 27 Books of the New Testament based on 10 different Bible translations, including their Burmese Bible by Adoniram Judson, three other Chin Bibles, and six different English translations.

 According to Pastor Naing, one very skilled hard-working Kaang Chin man has done the majority of the translation.
 This man is highly educated as well holding his doctorate of divinity.
 The other members of this committee have regularly reviewed the work during quarterly meetings as they developed a hand-written text.
 They did not have the benefit of computers or copy machines and this has made the task much more difficult than it will have to be going forward.

 At this point, the written transcript of the New Testament is completed and the first two books of the Old Testament are completed.